Bioanalytical Strategies for Insulin Analogues & Other Large Peptides Using LC-MS21 February 2023

 - Bioanalytical assay acceptance criteria & antidrug antibody effects during drug development

 Bioanalytical expertise at all stages of drug development

 At Quotient Sciences, we are experts in the development, validation, and application of bioanalytical assays.
-Our dedicated team of bioanalytical chemists are globally recognized and has over 40 years of experience in supporting all stages of drug development, from early pre-clinical, through to first-in-human (FIH), and onwards to Phase II and III patient studies.
+Our dedicated team of bioanalytical chemists is globally recognized and has over 40 years of experience in supporting all stages of drug development, from early pre-clinical, through to first-in-human (FIH), and onwards to Phase II and III patient studies.